yast/yast-storage-ng/doc/old_and_new_proposal.md

   * `lvm`
     Whether LVM should be used by default.
+  * `separate_vgs`
+    Whether every volume specifying a separate_vg_name should be created as isolated LVM Volume Group instead include them in the "system" group.
+  * `allocate_volume_mode`
+    How the volumes will be allocated in the available disks.
+    Whether set to `auto`, the proposal expects a set of candidate disks, in which it will allocate the volumes automatically.
+When set to `device`, however, the proposal needs to know in which disk must place each volume.
   * ~~`encrypt`
     Whether encryption should be used by default.~~
   * `delete_resize_configurable`